-The team applied the four-step volume profile identification method to all 52 freeway traffic volume data collected.
-The results of the volume profile application is presented in Exhibit 7.
+The team applied the four-step volume profile identification method to all 52 freeway traffic volume data sets collected.
+The results of the volume profile application are presented in Exhibit 7.
 That analysis found that the bimodal case is observed more frequently than the unimodal volume profile.
 The bimodal-PM peak case was most frequently observed among the collected data.
-The reason the AM Peak and PM peak numbers are not the same, is that several stations exhibited a unimodal profile in one direction, but the bi-modal PM peak profile in the opposite direction.
+Several stations exhibited a unimodal profile in one direction with the bi-modal PM peak profile in the opposite direction, resulting in different AM and PM peak numbers.